 The responsibility of Disability Services is to ensure that students with disabilities have equal access to educational opportunities at South Piedmont Community College.
-Our counselors are the official contact for students with disabilities who request services and/or accommodations to participate in college programs and services.
+Counselors are the official contact for students with disabilities who request services and/or accommodations to participate in college programs and services.
 Counselors serve as advocates for these individuals and ensure that qualified students have physical and programmatic access to all college programs and services.

 - You have the right to confidentiality.

-- You have the right to equal access to programs, classes and facilities.
+- You have the right to equal access to programs, classes, and facilities.